-The laboratory consists of three areas-the phlebotomy room, the laboratory (biological and environmental sample processing/hematology/pregnancy testing) area, and the label/shipping area.
-The phlebotomy room and laboratory area are located in the back half of trailer #3.
-The label/shipping area is located in part of the front section of trailer 3.
-Figure 2-1 illustrates the trailer 3 layout.
+The laboratory consists of two areas-the phlebotomy room and the laboratory (label/ship and environmental sample processing area, biological sample processing and hematology/pregnancy and osmolality testing) area.
+The phlebotomy room and laboratory area are located in trailer 4.
+Figures 2-1 and 2-2 illustrate the laboratory layout and phlebotomy room layout.

-The phlebotomist performs the following activities in the phlebotomy room: collects blood, administers the Trutol solution, and collects a second blood sample from SPs who consumed the Trutol.
+The phlebotomist performs the following activities in the phlebotomy room: collects blood, administers the Trutol solution, administers the TB antigen and collects a second blood sample from SPs who consumed the Trutol.

-The medical technologist processes, stores, and ships biological and environmental samples, analyzes blood for a complete blood count, and performs pregnancy testing in the laboratory area.
-They print labels; label blood processing racks; and prepare shipping documents in the label/shipping area.
+The medical technologist processes, stores, and ships biological and environmental samples, analyzes blood for a complete blood count, and performs pregnancy testing and they print labels, label blood processing racks, and prepare shipping documents.

 Figure 2-1.
-Trailer 3 layout
+Laboratory layout